Last Updated: December 12, 2024

 Career

-Before working for CBS, Craig Sager began his broadcast career in 1972 at WXLT in Sarasota, Florida.
-Craig worked as a radio news director in 1974 and got to be on the field in Atlanta when Hank Aaron hit his record-breaking 715th home run.
-He joined CNN in 1981 after handling the network's first live remote report from the 1980 baseball playoffs.
-Sager was the co-anchor of the network's show "CNN Sports Tonight" and also served as the anchor of "College Football Scoreboard" from 1982-1985 for CNN's sister network, TBS.
+Before working for CBS, Sager began his broadcast career in 1972 at WXLT in Sarasota, Florida.
+He worked as a radio news director in 1974 and got to be on the field in Atlanta when Hank Aaron hit his record-breaking 715th home run.
+Craig joined CNN in 1981 after handling the network's first live remote report from the 1980 baseball playoffs.
+Sager was the co-anchor of the network's show "CNN Sports Tonight" and also served as the anchor of "College Football Scoreboard" from 1982 to 1985 for CNN's sister network, TBS.
 He moved to TBS full-time in 1987 to host a 30-minute Sunday night program called "The Coors Sports Page" and handled halftime reports for the Atlanta Hawks games.
-Sager worked wherever the network needed him, covering the Pan American Games and 1990 FIFA World Cup.
+Sager worked wherever the network needed him, covering the Pan American Games and the 1990 FIFA World Cup.
 During the 1992 Winter Olympics, he called Nordic skiing and curling.
 He also worked telecasts of golf and tennis and covered TNT telecasts of the National Football League from 1990 to 1997.

 Craig Sager